tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 static void PlaySoundAtLocation(const UObject* WorldContextObject, USoundBase* Sound, FVector Location, ...)
 ```

 `UObject* WorldContextObject` can be anything that lives in the relevant world, such as the character that calls this function.
 And so most of the time you can pass '`this`' keyword as the first parameter.
-The 'const' keyword in front of the parameter means you cannot make changes to that `WorldContextObject` within the context of the function.
+The `const` keyword in front of the parameter means you cannot make changes to that `WorldContextObject` within the context of the function.

-You will also see a double colon when declaring the body of a function itself (regardless of it being 'static' or not)
+You will also see a double colon when declaring the body of a function itself (regardless of it being `static` or not)

 ```cpp
 void ASAICharacter::Stagger(UAnimMontage* AnimMontage, FName SectionName /* = NAME_None*/)